srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-oc-services/index.md

 <small>[:octicons-book-16: gNMI docs][gnmi-doc]</small>

-gNMI service is enabled over port `57400` in the configuration files used with this lab and exposed over `9339` port for external connectivity.
+gNMI service is enabled over port `57400` in the configuration file used with this lab and exposed by the cluster's LoadBalancer over `9339` port for external connectivity.

-gNMI instance configured in the `mgmt` network instance uses native [YANG models](../../../../yang/index.md).
+By default, gNMI instance configured in the `mgmt` network instance uses native [YANG models](../../../../yang/index.md).
 This is driven by the default configuration value of the `/system/gnmi-server/network-instance[name=mgmt]/yang-models` leaf and selects which models are going to be used when gNMI paths are provided without the [`origin`](https://github.com/openconfig/reference/blob/c243b35b36e366852f9476c87fb2efe6e9050dfe/rpc/gnmi/gnmi-specification.md#222-paths) information in the path.

-Users can change the `yang-models` leaf value to `openconfig` should they want to use openconfig paths with gNMI without providing the `origin` value.
+Startup configuration file used in this lab has the `yang-models` leaf set to `openconfig`.
+This makes the paths without the `origin` value to be treated as openconfig paths.

 ???
 "Example"
     gNMI service can be tested using [gnmic](https://gnmic.openconfig.net) cli client.
     === "Capabilities"
         ```bash
-        ❯ gnmic -a 172.18.0.50:9339 -u admin -p admin --skip-verify capabilities
+        ❯ gnmic -a 172.18.0.50:9339 -u admin -p NokiaSrl1! --skip-verify capabilities
         gNMI version: 0.7.0
         supported models:
           - urn:srl_nokia/aaa:srl_nokia-aaa, Nokia, 2022-06-30